pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 In the above picture we see how the inclusion of a propensity score variable blocks the path between the covariate profile X and the treatment variable T.
 This is a useful perspective on the assumption of __strong ignorability__ because it implies that $T   \perp\!\!\!\perp  X |p(X)$ which implies that the covariate profiles are balanced across the treatment branches conditional on the propensity score.
 This is a testable implication of the postulated design!

+If our treatment status is such that individuals will more or less actively select themselves into the status, then a naive comparisons of differences between treatment groups and control groups will be misleading to the degree that we have over-represented types of individual (covariate profiles) in the population.Randomisation solves this by balancing the covariate profiles across treatment and control groups and ensuring the outcomes are independent of the treatment assignment.
+But we can't always randomise.
+Propensity scores are useful because they can help emulate _as-if_ random assignment of treatment status in the sample data through a specific transformation of the observed data.

 This type of assumption and ensuing tests of balance based on propensity scores is often substituted for elaboration of the structural DAG that systematically determine the treatment assignment.
 The idea being that if we can achieve balance across covariates conditional on a propensity score we have emulated an as-if random allocation we can avoid the hassle of specifying too much structure and remain agnostic about the strucuture of the mechanism.
 This can often be a useful strategy but, as we will see, elides the specificity of the causal question and the data generating process.